Reduce the cost of your energy bills

 Terms of service

-- to discharge NSW DCCEEW from all actions, proceedings, claims, demands, costs, losses, damages, and expenses the customer may potentially incur through this program or arising from the use of this information for any other purpose.
+- to discharge NSW DCCEEW from all actions, proceedings, claims, demands, costs, losses, damages, and expenses the customer may potentially incur through this Scheme or arising from the use of this information for any other purpose.